 In Flores v.
 Merck & Co., a Nevada schoolteacher filed a Gardasil lawsuit alleging she has never been the same since taking the HPV vaccine at age 14.
 Specifically, she believes she developed postural orthostatic tachycardia syndrome (“POTS”), as a result of receiving Merck’s HPV vaccine.
 POTS is an injury that is a definite focus of this litigation.

 Merck filed a motion to dismiss.
 The judge found that the plaintiff did not plead in her lawsuit a viable negligence claim.
-The court ruled her Gardasil lawsuit was really just a design defect claim that was barred under the Vaccine Act.
+The court ruled her Gardasil lawsuit was just a design defect claim that was barred under the Vaccine Act.
 So the plaintiff’s failure to warn claim, as worded in her Gardasil vaccine lawsuit, was also held to be barred under the Vaccine Act.

 Despite the dismissal of all the plaintiff’s claims, this Gardasil lawsuit is not over.
 The plaintiff’s primary claims were dismissed “without prejudice,” meaning that the plaintiff and her lawyers get a chance to “try again” by filing an amended complaint restating the claims.

-The amended complaint will need to reshape the negligence claim so as to make it clear that it is not based on any alleged defect design of the Gardasil vaccine.
-The failure to warn claim also needs to be reshaped so as to clarify the allegations that Merck failed to warn the plaintiff’s medical providers about specific risks associated with the Gardasil vaccine.
+The amended complaint will need to reshape the negligence claim to make it clear that it is not based on any alleged defect design of the Gardasil vaccine.
+The failure to warn claim also needs to be reshaped to clarify the allegations that Merck failed to warn the plaintiff’s medical providers about specific risks associated with the Gardasil vaccine.

 The point of all this is that Gardasil lawyers have some work to do to get these cases past the Vaccine Act.
 But with the new Gardasil vaccine side effects class action lawsuit becoming an MDL, these concerns have been alleviated to some degree.
 Still, it will take refinement of how these Gardasil lawsuits are pled to avoid preemption under the Vaccine Act.
 This case will be closely watched as the Gardasil side effects litigation progresses.

 Contact an HPV Vaccine Lawyer